 It allows you to use your favorite inshore saltwater spinning rod but target fish species that don’t come in close to shore.
 The use of drone fishing means that you don’t need a large surf rod to get past the waves.

-There are a wide variety of drones available for fishing – and you can easily pick a very cheap drone and add a release mechanism to it and a lot of spare batteries.
-But for this exercise we are going to assume that you want a fishing drone that will fulfill all the criteria you need.
+There are a wide variety of drones available for fishing – and you can easily pick a very cheap drone and add a release mechanism with a lot of spare batteries.
+But for this exercise, I am going to assume that you want a fishing drone that will fulfill all the criteria you need.

 Most drone batteries only last for 30 minutes.
 Given the high winds you often find on beaches and the additional weight of line and bait it will be carrying, this brings it down to around 20 minutes.

-Give that we always recommended going for a much longer lasting battery or keeping spare batteries in your tackle bag.
+I always recommend going for a much longer-lasting battery or keeping spare batteries in your tackle bag.
 You can also get a portable battery charger if you have access to power.

 The range of your drone is determined by three factors – the battery life, the speed, and the transmission signal.